Modern Slavery Statement

 Within Pedigree Wholesale

-Pedigree Wholesale have several people policies and processes that demonstrate compliance with UK Employment Law including:
+Pedigree Wholesale has several people policies and processes that demonstrate compliance with UK Employment Law including:

 • Employee Code of Conduct